dp-by-dt/C-Connect/project_document.md

 + Added `enforce_daily_vibe` as `@app.before_request` in the `app.py`
     This force redirects the logged in user if the question is not answered

++ Added `/add-text` route for making the users able to fill the anonymous response if they couldn't do the first time